 Why it doesn’t have to be bad news

 GDPR will almost certainly reduce the number of names in your database.
-But it will also ensure that database is full of higher quality data.
+But it will also ensure that the database is full of higher quality data.

 By offering people the chance to opt into specific channels and specific types of communication, you get an insight into what they choose.

 Most importantly, you’ll only have data on the people that are actually engaging with your brand.

-Those who want to hear from you opt in because they see the value in what you’re offering.
+Those who want to hear from you opt-in because they see the value in what you’re offering.
 They want incentives, rewards, and offers.
 They’re the most likely to convert, which could see your engagement rates improve too.
 And the fact that you’re talking to the right people could see your churn rate fall.

 Of course, you still need to maximise opt-ins